celliniluong/CodeSelfPortrait/README.md

 ### Technical
-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Working with simple shapes and the draw() function I created a self portrait through P5.js.